-If a child is absent, parents must contact the center before class begins or within one hour of class start time and speak with their teacher/family worker/center manager or leave a message as all absences and the reasons for them must be documented by our staff.
+If a child is absent, parents must contact the center before class begins or within one hour of class start time and speak with their Teacher/Family Worker/Center Manager or leave a message as all absences and the reasons for them must be documented by our staff.
+If you are calling education staff during school hours, the staff will return your call after the children have left for the day.

 Please refer to the "Infectious Disease Policy" chart located in-this parent handbook to see when a doctor's note is recommended in order for your child to return to class.
-When children are absent from the center and no contact is made by the parent, our staff are required to reach the parent through contacts or a home visit.
+When children are absent from the center and no contact is made by the parent, our staff may reach out to you through phone contact or a home visit.
 If contact is not made by the third day of an unexcused absence, a letter of concern will be sent.
 If unsuccessful, the Family Engagement-Specialist will send a follow-up letter.
 If no resolution is agreed upon, the slot will become a vacancy and filled with the next eligible child on our waiting list in order to maintain full enrollment in our program.